B.A. UBC 1983; LL.B. Toronto 1986; M.A. Toronto 1987; M.A. Berkeley 1991

 Margot Young is Professor in the Allard School of Law at the University of British Columbia.
 After studying at the University of British Columbia, the University of Toronto, and the University of California, Berkeley, Professor Young began her teaching career at the Faculty of Law at the University of Victoria.
 In 2002, she moved to the University of British Columbia.

 Professor Young teaches in the areas of constitutional and social justice law.
-She is Director of the Social Justice Specialization at the law school and organized the Law and Society Speakers Series for close to a decade.
+She was the Director of the Social Justice Specialization at the law school and has organized the Law and Society Speakers Series for close to a decade.
 Professor Young served three terms as Chair of the university-wide Faculty Association Status of Women Committee.
 She is a research associate with Green College, the Peter Wall Institute of Advanced Studies, and the Centre for Gender, Race, Sexuality and Social Justice at UBC.

 Professor Young’s research interests focus on equality law and theory, women’s economic equality, urban theory, and local housing politics and rights.
 She is also working on the intersections between environmental justice, social justice, feminism, and human rights.
 Professor Young was co-editor of the collection Poverty: Rights, Social Citizenship and Legal Activism and was Co-Principal Investigator of the Housing Justice Project (HousingJustice.ca).
 She is widely published in a variety of journals and edited books.

 Professor Young is a member of the editorial boards of the Canadian Journal of Women and Law, the Review of Constitutional Studies, Studies in Housing Law and is on the advisory board of the Windsor Yearbook of Access to Justice.
 In 2016, she became co-editorship of the Law and Society Review.